 - Requiring contact to take place with one named member of staff only (a single point of contact (SPOC)); - Restricting telephone calls to specified days, times, and/or duration; - Requiring any personal contact to take place in the presence of an appropriate witness; - Letting the customer know that we will not reply to or acknowledge any further contact from them on that specific topic (in this case, the single point of contact will read future correspondence); - In extreme cases legal mechanisms may be used to restrict a customer's contact with NPH and/or attendance at our places of work; - Banning a customer from some or all of our places of work; - Involving the police in cases where we believe the customer has committed a criminal offence (for example, harassment, hate crime, assault on staff or criminal damage), where assault is threatened, or where the customer refuses repeated requests to leave premises used by NPH; and/or - If more than one service area or Partnering agency i.e. West Northamptonshire Council services or contract services are being contacted and the contact is deemed as unreasonable persistent and/or vexatious.
-NPH will consider a strategy meeting to agree a cross-service approach; and, where appropriate, designate one officer to coordinate future NPH responses to the customer or agree separate contacts depending on the nature of the enquiry. - 2.3 For all cases of unacceptable behaviour the following principles will be applied: - The we follow our own policy - We have been fair and our response has been proportionate - We can provide evidence of the behaviour and of or our decision making notes of phone calls / visits etc. - That we can demonstrate that we have warned the customer about what would happen if the behaviour continued - Customers have been given the chance to appeal any decision at any stage - Any changes to the way we deal with a customer have been reviewed in a set time period with an aim to reinstate normal working relations once we have evidence that the behaviour is no longer an issue - We have resolved the problem (for example someone who has been waiting for their fence to be repaired for 18 months might behave badly we can warn them about the behaviour, but we must also sort the repair) - We have considered any underlying issues that might have contributed to the behaviour such as disability, mental health, learning difficulties or other vulnerabilities. - 2.4 The Policy must be read in conjunction with the NPH Specific Point of Contact Protocol (SPOC) and the Potential Violent Person Framework (PVP) and West Northamptonshire Council's Unacceptable or Unreasonable Communications and Behaviour Policy.
+NPH will consider a strategy meeting to agree a cross-service approach; and, where appropriate, designate one officer to coordinate future NPH responses to the customer or agree separate contacts depending on the nature of the enquiry. - 2.4 For all cases of unacceptable behaviour the following principles will be applied: - That we follow our own policy. - We have been fair and our response has been proportionate. - We can provide evidence of the behaviour and of or our decision making notes of phone calls / visits etc. - That we can demonstrate that we have warned the customer about what would happen if the behaviour continued, where it was possible and appropriate to do so. - Customers have been advised of the right of appeal against our decision when it exists - Any changes to the way we deal with a customer have been reviewed in a set time period with an aim to reinstate normal working relations once we have evidence that the behaviour is no longer an issue. - We have resolved the problem where it is our responsibility and possible to do so within agreed timescales (for example someone who has been waiting for their fence to be repaired for 18 months might behave badly we can warn them about the behaviour, but we must also sort the repair). - We have considered any underlying issues that might have contributed to the behaviour such as disability, mental health, learning difficulties or other vulnerabilities. - 2.5 The Policy must be read in conjunction with the NPH Specific Point of Contact Protocol (SPOC) and West Northamptonshire Council's Unacceptable or Unreasonable Communications and Behaviour Policy.